ministryofjustice/data-and-analytics-engineering/src/content/blog/posts/iceberg-athena-dbt.md

 * Incorporating a retry mechanism into our production workflows with custom logic.
 This feature identifies and automatically reattempts failed models and their children, which is particularly useful for resolving errors stemming from transient issues.

+### Enhancing observability (Added Nov 2024)

+As part of our ongoing efforts to enhance our technology stack, we are looking to improve [Athena and data usage observability](https://moj-analytical-services.github.io/dmet-cfe/athena_monitoring/).
+Currently, Athena query-related metrics are published to [Amazon CloudWatch](https://docs.aws.amazon.com/athena/latest/ug/query-metrics-viewing.html), enabling us to monitor metrics such as the volume of data processed and the number of failed queries at an aggregate level.
+This makes it possible to understand resource consumption and receive early warning signs that Athena usage is approaching resource limits, giving us more time to take corrective action.

+Unfortunately, this approach has limitations, especially when it comes to monitoring user-level activity as well as data and table usage.
+Therefore, we are considering the option to publish Athena and Glue [CloudTrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-user-guide.html) events to S3, derive custom metrics using dbt, and visualize them with [Amazon Managed Grafana](https://aws.amazon.com/grafana/).
+Amazon Managed Grafana provides a fully managed service for creating, sharing, and exploring dashboards, allowing us to gain deeper insights into our logs and correlate it with data from other services across the MoJ AWS estate.

 ### Bringing it all together

 We previously utilised Athena alongside Glue PySpark for our ELT pipelines.
 Migrating from Glue PySpark and Hive to Athena v3, Iceberg, and dbt has resulted in an impressive 99% reduction in individual query costs.
 This cost efficiency has enabled us to switch from weekly to more frequent daily refreshes while also onboarding new pipelines.
 Notably, we have still managed to achieve substantial savings, as shown in our monthly service cost graph: